Is Shark viewing and cage-diving a good thing?

 Both Marine Dynamics and Dyer Island Cruises are dedicated to conservation and the protection of the environment and wildlife.
 Wilfred Chivell, owner of Dyer Island Cruises and Marine Dynamics, is certainly the most knowledgeable person about the ecosystem and varied wildlife found on and around Dyer Island.
-His care for, and dedication to the health of this sensitive ecosystem has lead to the launch of various conservation projects for the area:
+He established the Dyer Island Conservation Trust in 2006 and his care and dedication to the health of this sensitive ecosystem has led to the launch of various conservation projects for the area:

 We certainly can organise transport and accommodation for your excursion or visit to Gansbaai.
 We can arrange for a shuttle to pick you up in the morning in Cape Town, drive you to Gansbaai and then drive you back to your accommodation in the city in the afternoon.
 These shuttles are run by independent companies and they charge between 350 ZAR per person return.
 We would, however, recommend that you stay at least one night in Gansbaai, preferably the night prior to your excursion, as the drive from Cape Town to Gansbaai is fairly long (approximately two hours or 200 km’s) and our trips launch early.
 We can also arrange a rental car, and we can recommend this option - especially if you are not travelling alone - as this might be cheaper than taking the shuttle.
 Car rentals start at 200 ZAR per day, but make sure to take insurance coverage and unlimited mileage as distances in South Africa are rather large.